-Monetary freedom combines a measure of price stability with an assessment of price controls.
-Both inflation and price controls distort market activity.
+Monetary freedom combines a measure of inflation with an assessment of various government activities that distort prices.
 Price stability without microeconomic intervention is the ideal state for the free market.

 The score for the monetary freedom component is based on two sub-factors: